Edgeworth expansion and large deviations for the coefficients of products of positive random matrices: Spectral gap theory for the norm cocycle

 \section{Spectral gap theory for the norm cocycle}

-The goal of this section is to develop the spectral gap theory for the transfer operator $P_{s}$ (cf.\ \eqref{transfoper001}) related to the vector norm $\|G_n v\|$.
-This theory will be used further to establish the spectral gap properties of the transfer operator $P_{s,f}$ related to the coefficients $\langle f, G_n v \rangle$ in Section \ref{sec:spec gap entries}.
-The spectral gap properties of $P_s$ are very useful in many applications and have been studied in \cite{GL08, BDGM14, Gui15, GL16, BS2016} for $s \in I_{\mu}^+$, and in \cite{LeP82, BQ2017, XGL19b} for $s<0$ sufficiently close to $0$.
-However, for arbitrary $s \in I_{\mu}^-$ ($s<0$ may be far from $0$), the spectral gap properties of $P_{s}$ has not yet been developed in the literature.
+The goal of this section is to develop the spectral gap theory for the transfer operator $P_{s}$ (cf.\ \eqref{transfoper001}) associated with the vector norm $\|G_n v\|$.
+This theory will be used later to establish the spectral gap properties of the transfer operator $P_{s,f}$, which is related to the coefficients $\langle f, G_n v \rangle$ and discussed in Section \ref{sec:spec gap entries}.
+The spectral gap properties of $P_s$ have numerous applications and have been studied in \cite{GL08, BDGM14, Gui15, GL16, BS2016} for $s \in I_{\mu}^+$, as well as in \cite{LeP82, BQ2017, XGL19b} for $s<0$ sufficiently close to $0$.
+However, for arbitrary $s \in I_{\mu}^-$ (where $s<0$ may be far from $0$), the spectral gap properties of $P_{s}$ has not yet been developed in the literature.
 We shall study these properties by following the approach from \cite{BDGM14, GL16}.